calebsg225/Hangoutinator/README.md

 TODO: make commands for selecting roles and channels for this feature from discord

 ** does not yet support mutliple guilds

+### Managing Event Syncing

+Hangoutinator pulls meetup.com events from user-selected meetup.com groups and posts those events in a discord server.

+- Syncing of all events will take place once every `24hrs`.
+- If a meetup.com event is less than 1 hour old, the event will not immediatly be posted.
+Instead, once the event is 1 hour old, it will be re-fetched from meetup.com, then finally posted as a discord event.

+TODO: make commands for manually